by Jason Wasserman MD PhD FRCPC

 A thyroid gland that is enlarged as a result of nodular thyroid hyperplasia will show signs of injury that pathologists describe as degenerative change.
 When examined under the microscope these changes include hemosiderin (old blood), fibrosis (scar), and the development of small open spaces called cysts.

-If you had an FNA performed prior to having your thyroid gland removed, your pathologist will be able to see the changes caused by the needle when the tissue is examined under the microscope.
+If you had a procedure called a fine-needle aspiration biopsy (FNAB) performed prior to having your thyroid gland removed, your pathologist will be able to see the changes caused by the needle when the tissue is examined under the microscope.
 These changes usually include bleeding and the formation of a scar along the path of the needle.
 If your pathologist is unsure if you had an FNA performed before the thyroid gland was removed, they may describe these changes as “FNA-like”.

-Pathologists use the term reactive atypia to describe follicular cells that look abnormal in shape, size, or colour.
-Reactive atypia can be caused by inflammation or prior fine-needle aspiration.
-Reactive atypia is a non-cancerous change that is commonly associated with nodular thyroid hyperplasia.
+Pathologists use the term “reactive atypia” to describe follicular cells that are abnormal in shape, size, or colour as a result of inflammation or injury caused by a prior fine-needle aspiration biopsy (FNAB).
+Reactive atypia is a non-cancerous change that is commonly seen in a thyroid gland with nodular thyroid hyperplasia.